AkramRickon/ProgrammingHero-JobTask-Solved/README.md

 ## ProgrammingHero-JobTask_Solved
 ### Problem 01 (Support Instructor)
-Bongo Vax want to trial their vaccine in the human body.
-So, they have to test their medicine based on different age ranges.<br/>
+>Bongo Vax want to trial their vaccine in the human body.
+So, they have to test their
-Input: <br/>
+>medicine based on different age ranges.<br/>
+**Input:**
 Write a javascript function which takes an array of objects.
 Each object represents a single person's information.<br/>
 Each person will have a name, ages, and a body temperature record.<br/>